-Please let the Grassroots Leadership Director know how she can support you in planning.
+Please let your Regional Coordinator know how she can support you in planning.
 Remember to look at your merchandise inventory and hand outs and allow at least 3 weeks to coordinate delivery of these items to you if you need more.
-Costs are usually minimal at these events, however, soft credit (see page 40) is an excellent resource to cover fees and expenses.
+Costs are usually minimal at these events, however, soft credit (see page 41) is an excellent resource to cover fees and expenses.
 See Appendix for a Tabling Planning and Implementation Check List.